-Oliver is now in his second six of a common law pupillage under the supervision of Karen Lennon.
+Oliver joined chambers in October 2020, having completed a common law pupillage under the supervision of Karen Lennon.

 Before commencing pupillage, Oliver gained wide ranging experience across a number of areas of the law.
-Oliver worked as a paralegal for the Infected Blood Inquiry, acted as an Independent Mental Capacity Advocate representing the interests of mentally incapacitated adults before best interest panels, represented excluded pupils with special educational needs before governor discipline committees, independent review panels and in the SEND tribunal and gained extensive advocacy and advisory experience whilst managing his own employment law business, offering trade union representation to employees in grievance and disciplinary hearings.
-He has also represented a number of employees pro bono in the employment tribunal via the Free Representation Unit, appearing against experienced Counsel.
+In the year immediately preceding pupillage, Oliver worked as a paralegal for the Infected Blood Inquiry, the largest public inquiry in the UK to date.
+He also acted as an Independent Mental Capacity Advocate representing the interests of mentally incapacitated adults before best interest panels.
+He has represented excluded pupils with special educational needs before governor discipline committees, independent review panels and in the SEND tribunal.
+Oliver gained extensive advocacy and advisory experience whilst managing his own employment law business, offering trade union representation to employees in grievance and disciplinary hearings.
+He has represented a number of employees’ pro bono in the employment tribunal via the Free Representation Unit, appearing against experienced Counsel.
 Oliver was a quarter finalist in Middle Temple’s Rosamund Smith Mooting Competition.

 - The Honourable Society of the Middle Temple